highchair/artinruins-com/_property/brook-meeting-cushing.md

 ### Reason for Demolition

-In 2013, there was a bit of a ruckus when a developer outside of Brown University wanted to build student housing on the next block which required [the demolition of **nine** late 19th-century houses]({% link _property/brook-meeting-euclid.md %}).
-The College Hill Neighborhood Association and the Providence Preservation Society among others pressed the City Council to deny the request for demolition.
+In 2013, there was a bit of a ruckus when a private developer wanted to build student housing on the next block which required [the demolition of **nine** late 19th-century houses]({% link _property/brook-meeting-euclid.md %}).
+The College Hill Neighborhood Association and the Providence Preservation Society, among others, pressed the City Planning Commission to deny the request for demolition.
 Simply because a land owner stopped maintaining their properties was no reason to tear them down.
 [Often, that is exactly what they want to do]({% link tag/demolition-by-neglect.html %}).
 Instead, the owner should be cajoled and convinced to maintain their properties — not rewarded with a demolition permit.

 Alas, the promise of a private developer creating new, shiny student housing that would keep the property on the City’s tax role was enough for the council and demolition was granted.

-Here, two years later, seven more homes that were lightly maintained but basically allowed to decay as students abused them were requesting demolition.
-A private owner sold the properties to Brown University and the university wanted only to raze them for a parking lot.
+Here, two years later, the owner of seven more homes that were lightly maintained but basically allowed to decay as students abused them were seeking demolition.
+This time, a private owner sold the properties to Brown University and the university wanted only to raze them for a parking lot.

 _A parking lot._

 A parking lot that would “serve the needs of the Thayer Street commercial district” and not “as a permit parking lot for Brown faculty, staff or students.”
 How nice of them, how supportive of the community and shoppers of Thayer Street.

-Four years later, they break ground on a new student center that would encompass the entire plot.
+Four years later, Brown University broke ground on a new student center that would encompass the entire plot.
 With this, and with the way their [most recent construction project further down on Brook Street]({% link _property/brown-brook-st-residence-halls.md %}) played out, Brown acts with much impunity in this town.
 Brown has shown that it can get anything it wants if it tells us first what we want to hear.

+The loss of these properties is part of [our essay about the erosion of the College Hill Historic District]({% link _essays/erosion-of-college-hill-historic-district.md %}).

 ### Current Events

-The lot where these houses were cleared was parking for a few years.
-In 2020 Brown started construction on a new Wellness Center & Residence Hall which opened in 2021.
+The lot where these houses were cleared was parking for a few years — 242 Meeting Street remained in place.
+In 2020 Brown started construction on a new [Wellness Center & Residence Hall]({% link _property/wellness-center-residence-hall.md %}) which opened in 2021, demolishing 242 in the process.

 ### History